Sign In / Sign Out

 The digital culture program with a concentration in film is for students wishing to integrate digital aspects of film into new media.
-Students complement their knowledge of digital culture with discipline-specific courses in the School of Film, Dance and Theatre that focus on the foundations of filmmaking practices, historical and theoretical aspects of film, knowledge of the film industry and hands-on knowledge of digital processes in filmmaking.
+Students complement their knowledge of digital culture with discipline-specific courses in the Sidney Poitier New American Film School that focus on the foundations of filmmaking practices, historical and theoretical aspects of film, knowledge of the film industry and hands-on knowledge of digital processes in filmmaking.

 A major map outlines a major's critical requirements, courses, and optimal course sequence and aids students in remaining on track to graduation.

 While circumstances vary between students and their paths towards graduation (utilizing placement testing to fulfill required math or foreign language courses, fulfilling multiple General Studies requirements with one course, etc.), completing the courses listed in a major map fulfills all of the requirements for graduation.

 All students are required to meet general university admission requirements: